Click the badges above for information about each certification.

 He is noted for his ability to integrate competing objectives (like a "cloud first" policy, data transparency, clarity of multiple-party responsibilities, combined with both privacy and security) in customized and practical compromises that are acceptable to all parties involved.
 Acknowledging that information security is multi-disciplinary, multi-departmental, and often multi-organizational, he is additionally noted for his ability to synthesize a large number of complex considerations, and then to document these in contracts, role definitions, security architectures, system security requirements, risk assessments, project plans, policy statements, and other clear action-oriented documents.

-He has published over 390 technical articles and seven books in the information security and privacy field.
-His most recent book is entitled "Corporate Directors’ & Officers’ Legal Duties for Information Security and Privacy: A Turn-Key Compliance Audit Process."
+He has published over 400 technical articles and eight books in the information security and privacy field.
+One of his most recent books is entitled "Corporate Directors’ & Officers’ Legal Duties for Information Security and Privacy: A Turn-Key Compliance Audit Process."
 The book provides a scripted audit plan whereby any licensed attorney in the United States can rapidly determine whether the directors and officers at a particular firm are doing all that they are required to do by law (further details at www.dutiesaudit.com).
 The process results in both a professional opinion, explaining the current level of compliance, and a management letter, explaining what, if any, changes need to be made to reach full compliance in all material respects.

 Charles is best known for his book entitled "Information Security Policies Made Easy," which is now in its twelfth edition.
 In addition to TV and radio appearances, he has been quoted as an expert in publications such as Business Week, Christian Science Monitor, Computerworld, IEEE Spectrum, Infoworld, LA Times, Network Computing, Network World, PC Week, The Wall Street Journal, and Time.
 He has also presented innovative information security ideas at over 125 technical and professional conferences around the globe.